 We have open invoices for bulk produce from July 1.
 If you ordered bulk produce to be delivered to your pickup site and haven't paid your invoice yet, please do so as soon as possible.
 If you've already paid your invoice, thank you!

 In this week's shares

-In this week's shares, CSA members can expect things such as basil, watermelon, cantaloupe, blackberries, sweet corn, red and green leaf lettuce, green romaine lettuce, Rainbow chard, white and red storage onions, Big Beef tomatoes, mixed or red cherry tomatoes, Roma tomatoes, Chiogga or red beets, green beans, cabbage, patty pan squash (green, white/yellow or striped-Ronde de Nice), pickling cukes, fingerling potatoes, green peppers, Hungarian Wax banana peppers (hot), jalapenos (hot), sweet banana peppers, Red Carmen peppers, Yummy Orange peppers, zucchini and eggplants.
+In this week's shares, CSA members can expect things such as peaches, watermelon, blackberries, cabbage, Rainbow chard, white, yellow or red storage onions, Big Beef tomatoes, heirloom tomatoes, mixed or red cherry tomatoes, grape tomatoes, basil, Chiogga or red beets, green Provider beans, yellow wax Roeder beans, patty pan squash, fingerling potatoes, green bell peppers, Hungarian Wax banana peppers (hot), jalapeños (hot), sweet banana peppers, Red Carmen peppers, Yummy Orange peppers, yellow squash and eggplants.